 Naturally warming foods like cayenne pepper, chili and other spicy ingredients are known to increase heat in the body thanks to an active compound called capsaicin.
 There’s evidence that warming spices like cinnamon, pepper and ginger aid in lipid oxidation, which is the process of burning fat for energy.
 These antioxidant-packed spices also might help decrease appetite and slow the growth of fat cells.

 Lastly, let’s not forget about apple cider vinegar, a top ingredient for digestive health and balancing blood sugar.

 How Diets Can Sabotage Your Metabolism

-Healthy metabolic function is one of the body’s ultimate forms of protection — and we need to consistently eat and rest enough to keep ourselves thriving.
+Healthy metabolic function is one of the body’s ultimate forms of protection, and we need to consistently eat and rest enough to keep ourselves thriving.
 While cutting or counting calories is usually most people’s go-to approach for attempting to lose weight, taking this too far can have a negative impact on metabolism, ultimately backfiring in terms of fat loss.

 Weight loss potential decreases when your body becomes convinced that you’re starving and deprived of calories.
 Even though you might intentionally cut calories and work out more, the body can’t tell the difference between starvation done “on purpose” and the kind we experience during times of famine.
-Dieting over and over sends the signal of deprivation and starvation to your metabolic hormones as well, which means you unknowingly hold on to every precious calorie you eat in order to ensure survival!

 In fact, if you try a keto diet and are able to reach a state of “ketosis,” the end result is staying fueled off of circulating high ketones.
 These can alter your metabolism in a way that some people like to say turns you into a “fat-burning machine.”